PLCnext/CoffeeMachineDemo/README.md

 12. Start the app after installation.
 13. Switch back to WinSCP and transfer "setup.sh" to /opt/plcnext .
 14. Make the shell script executable.
 Therefor enter: <code> chmod +x setup.sh </code> in PuTTY.
 15. Run the installation script: <code> ./setup.sh </code> .
-The installation of the software will take a while.
-You might see some warnings, but these can be ignored.
+Because some software has to be downloaded from the Internet, the installation may take some time (approx. 30min) You might see some warnings, but these can be ignored.
 However, you should finally see that all software could be installed.
 16. Open your browser and enter the URL: http://<ip.of.your.plc>:1880.
 Node-RED should now be opened.
 17. Here you can import the prepared flow.
 To do this, click on the menu button at the top right and select "Import".
 The "flows.json" available in this repository should now be specified here.
 After the import, the flow is available in a new worksheet.
 The first, empty worksheet can be deleted (by double-clicking on the tab and then "Delete").
 18. Open the PLCnext Engineer demo project.